-In coaching jargon, this is called an “opening” – when the client is ready for some sort of change in their life, and seeks the perspective and support of a coach to help them figure their way through that change.
+In coaching jargon, this is called an "opening"—when the client is ready for a change in their life and seeks the perspective and support to help them figure their way through that change.

-What happens in our coaching work that helps them process what can be a scary decision?
+What happens in our coaching work that helps them process such a significant—and sometimes scary—decision?

 First, we work to sort through their feelings, their wants and desires, their needs, and their realities:

-- Checking in on their overall priorities in life (including how those may have shifted since they jumped on this career path), and how their current job is (or is not) supporting those priorities.
+Checking in on their overall priorities (including how those may have shifted since they jumped on this career path) and how their current job is (or is not) supporting those priorities.

-- Noticing their stress level about work, as well as their level of ambition, and their willingness to put up with the hard stuff.
+Noticing their stress level as it relates to work, as well as their level of ambition and willingness to put up with the hard stuff.

-And, I withhold my own advice about the “right” decision.
-Because each person’s path, and each person’s realities are different.
-My job is to support them through the decision that they make – and on to the other side of creating a strategy to get them where they want to go.
+I provide insight into what's normal and abnormal in work settings, help them notice the patterns, and explain what I hear beneath what they're sharing.
+But, I withhold my advice about the "right" decision, because each person's path and realities are different.
+My job is to support clients through the decision they make and help them create a strategy to get them where they want to go.

-Through our work, some of my clients come to terms with how unhappy they’ve been for a long time, and reach a breaking point where they just have to quit.
+Through our work, some of my clients come to terms with how unhappy they've been for a long time and reach a breaking point where they have to quit.

-Other clients realize the career path they’ve been on was the default, safe option, rather than one they had intentionally pursued around their strengths and interests.
-And then, mid-way into their career, they find themselves, for the first time, thinking about how they would really like to be spending their work time.
+Other clients realize that the career path they've been on was the default "safe" option, rather than one they had intentionally pursued around their strengths and interests.
+And then, mid-way into their career, they find themselves thinking about how they would really like to be spending their work time.

-Some clients need a kick in the pants to be stronger self-advocates for a promotion or a different opportunity within their current company, to see the value that they bring (and get comfortable talking about their contributions).
+Some clients need a kick in the pants to see the value that they bring and get comfortable talking about their contributions to be stronger self-advocates for a promotion or a different opportunity within their current company.

-And still others find that what they really want is to maintain their current job, so they can pursue some more meaningful things on the side, whether just for now, or long-term.
-This can be a great option for those who want to see their career through to some milestone, or for those who have financial commitments they need to meet.
+And still others find that what they really want is to maintain their current job so that they can pursue some more meaningful things on the side, whether just for now or long-term.
+This can be an excellent option for individuals who want to see their career through to some milestone or those who have financial commitments they need to meet.

-When we work to get clarity on what’s most important to you, and train a spotlight on your current situation, that can make the decision of whether to quit more straightforward.
-And then, we can build a roadmap to the future, where you can start to see a different possibility, a realistic goal to work toward.
+When we work to get clarity on what's most important to you and train a spotlight on your current situation, it can make your decision about whether or not to quit more straightforward.

-My hope is that through coaching, each of my clients can get the clarity they need, and find confidence in whatever decision is right for them, right now.
+Through coaching, I hope that each of my clients can get the clarity they need and find confidence in whatever decision is right for them right now.